 If you are enrolled with us, please contact your Academic Advisor or email [email protected] for further information and support.

-	Also, be aware that if you are employed and your employer has reduced your hours or shut down operations due to the ongoing situation with COVID19, you can file an unemployment insurance claim.
+If you are employed and your employer has reduced your hours or shut down operations due to the ongoing situation with COVID-19, you can file an unemployment insurance claim.
 Unemployment Insurance provides partial wage replacement benefits: direct payments to those who have lost their jobs or had their hours reduced.

 California's employment agency has provided a FAQ for people with questions about unemployment and disability and family leave for people affected by the coronavirus.

 For additional questions about unemployment benefits or legal issues surrounding unemployment, a non-profit coalition, Working Partnerships, and the Santa Clara County Office of Labor Standards Enforcement have provided a hotline with help in several languages.
 Call: 408-809-2124

 Multilingual legal assistance with unemployment issues is also available from the Filipino Bar Association of Northern California, by calling 415-484-2209.

 Onward CA has a new website to match California residents with jobs and resources.